What is passive income for writers?

-But blogging, content marketing, affiliate marketing and advertising are all potentially very lucrative.
+But blogging, content marketing, affiliate marketing, and advertising are all income-generating and potentially very lucrative.

-If you are thinking about making money from your writing, here a few ideas, you might want to consider.
+Well, here are a few ideas you might want to consider.

-Start a blog or improve yours
+Start a blog or improve your existing blog

-For many bloggers, it is a full-time job.
-But each blog post they write and publish will last for years and become an ongoing income source.
+Each blog post they write and publish will last for years and become an ongoing income source.

 A blog is an adaptable and versatile means of earning money.
-Here are some proven ways to do so.

 Accept paid articles

 A lot of content marketers are looking to blogs now because social media penetration is declining.

 Generally, the content marketer supplies all the article text and images.

-So for a blogger, it is only a matter of taking a couple of minutes to publish the article to make money.
+For a blogger, it is only a matter of taking a couple of minutes to publish the article to make money.

-The most popular is Google Adsense, but there are lots of others that offer banner or link advertising.
+The most popular is Google Adsense.
+But there are lots of others that offer banner or link advertising.

-The basis of all of these programs is that the blogger gets paid when someone clicks on a link on their site.
+The basis of these programs is that the blogger gets paid when a visitor clicks on an ad on their site.

 Unlike advertising, you don’t get paid for a click.
 You only get paid if someone makes a purchase.

-There are many variations, but normally, if someone clicks on your link, a cookie is added to their browser.
+There are many variations, but typically, if someone clicks on your link, a cookie is added to their browser.

-For instance, if you use Amazon Associates for affiliate marketing and someone clicks on one of your links to an Amazon product, you will usually earn money if the buyer makes a purchase within 48 hours.
+For instance, if you use Amazon Associates for affiliate marketing and someone clicks on one of your links to an Amazon product, you will usually earn money if the buyer makes a purchase within 24-48 hours.